alinenecchi/fullstack-app/README.md

 my-project/
 │
 ├── backend/
-│   ├── src/                 # Backend source code
+   ├── src/                 # Backend source code
-│   ├── .env                 # Environment variables for the backend
-│   ├── .gitignore           # Git ignore file for the backend │   ├── package.json         # Backend dependencies and scripts
-│   └── README.md            # Documentation for the backend
-│
-└── frontend/
-    ├── src/                 # Frontend source code
-    ├── .env                 # Environment variables for the frontend ├── .gitignore           # Git ignore file for the frontend ├── package.json         # Frontend dependencies and scripts └── README.md            # Documentation for the frontend
+   ├── .env                 # Environment variables for the backend ├── .gitignore           # Git ignore file for the backend ├── package.json         # Backend dependencies and scripts └── README.md            # Documentation for the backend

 ```

 ## Getting Started

-To get started with the project, follow the instructions in the `README.md` files located in the `backend` and `frontend` directories.
+To get started with the project, follow the instructions in the `README.md` files located in the `backend` directorie.
 Each file contains specific information on how to set up and run that part of the project.